mongodb/helm-charts/charts/sample-app/README.md

 helm install mongodb-app mongodb/sample-app --set mongodb.connectionStringSecret=<secret-with-connection-string>
 ```

-The `Secret` containing the Connection String is always called:
+The `Secret` containing the MongoDB Connection String will be called:

     <resource-name>-<database>-<user>

+Look at each Operator documentation for more details.